onevcat/UniWebView-Docs/docs/guide/installation.md

 From Unity 2019.3, the "Internal" is not an option in Unity anymore.
 :::

-After imported, you can open the Unity Preferences panel (**Unity → Preferences**) to configure some necessary permissions.
+After importing UniWebView, you can open the Unity Preferences panel (**Unity → Preferences**) to configure some necessary permissions.
 In most cases, there is no need to adjust them and your project should build and run well.
 This panel provides a quick way to customize how UniWebView should adjust some behaviors or dependencies installation.

 UniWebView uses a post-build script to modify the gradle project and "AndroidManifest.xml" file for the exported Android project.